erikbryant/siglent_emulator/README.md

 # Siglent Emulator

-Software emulator for Siglent devices.
-Use the emulator to test your Python code before deploying.
+Software emulator for [Siglent Technologies](https://siglentna.com/) test and measurement equipment.
+Use the emulator to test your code before deploying.
+The emulator is written in Python, but your code can be in any language.

-# Usage
+# Supported Equipment

+## Siglent Function Generator

+* SDG1000x series

+## Siglent Oscilloscope

+* Coming soon!

+# Using the Emulator to test Your Code

 The emulator mimics your Siglent device.
 Start the emulator.